Mar Chiquita – A Beautiful Beach in Manati

 From the beach, if you look to the far right you will see an old concrete wall with holes in it.
 There is another cove with a beach there.
 It also is semiprotected by some large rocks.

-It is possible to walk on all the rocks, but be aware, the limestone rocks were a bit slippery in spots and they are SHARP.
+While it is possible to walk on all the rocks, be aware, the limestone rocks were a bit slippery in spots and they are SHARP.
 Shoes are necessary — flip flops are not sturdy enough.
 If you slipped and fell, it would hurt a lot!
-Another thing to watch out for is giant waves that have been known to come over the top of the rocks.
+Another thing to watch out for is giant waves that have been known to come over the top of the rocks (especially in winter months).
 Stay alert!

 One word of warning — People need to be cautious in the water.
 One must watch surf and tide conditions.
 Due to the shape of the cove and the narrow area between the rocks where water comes in and goes out, there can be serious undertows.
 It is possible to get sucked out into the open ocean when the water flows back out of the cove.
 Usually, it is calmer in the summer months.
 But there is no lifeguard on duty here, so swim at your own risk.